EitanHemed/robusta/docs/source/index.rst

 robusta
 *******

-robusta is an open-source statistical analysis package in Python.
-It uses `rpy2 <https://rpy2.github.io/>`_ as a backend. robusta features most of the common statistical tests such as:
+robusta is an open-source statistical hypotheses testing package in Python.
+It uses `rpy2 <https://rpy2.github.io/>`_ as a backend. robusta features most of the common hypotheses tests such as:

 * t-tests and ANOVAs

 * correlation coefficients

 * regression and mixed modeling

 Most tests include both parametric and non-parametric versions.
 Also, most tests include both Frequentist and Bayesian versions.

-For a full list see :ref:`API <api>`
+For a full list see :ref:`API <API>`

-robusta is designed with two main use cases in mind
-   1. Interactive sessions (teaching, data exploration).
-   2. Pipelining (producing periodic reports, generating publication ready textual reports).

 ===================================